tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 ### How Many Subjects Can I Scan At Once?

-The short answer is that this depends on how you plan to run Machine Stats.
-If you plan to gather data over time by running Machine Stats on a scheduled task, then particular care needs to be taken choosing the number of subject machines a single controller machine can scan.
+It depends on how you plan to run Machine Stats.

+## Gather data continuously over time

-This is because under our testing conditions, we have found that the main limiting factor on the number of subjects that Machine Stats for Windows can scan at once is the period of time between scheduled task invocations.
+If you plan to gather data by running Machine Stats on a recurring scheduled task the main limiting factor on the number of hosts that Machine Stats for Windows can scan at once is the period of time between scheduled task invocations.

-In other words, if you want to invoke your scheduled task every 5 minutes, you need to ensure that the program can complete its scan of your desired number of subject machines within this 5 minutes.
-If the scan is still running when the next invocation occurs, that scan will fail.
+If you want to invoke your scheduled task every 5 minutes as we recommend, you need to ensure that the scan across your total hosts can complete within 5 minutes.
+If the scan is still running when the next invocation occurs, after 5 minutes, the data collection will fail.
+To resolve this, you need to either increase the timing interval to something greater than 5 minutes, or decrease the number of hosts scanned at once.

-Testing on virtual machines in AWS, we found that a t3.micro instance (full stats below) can scan roughly 250 subject instances safely in 5 minutes.
-This is the case when using WinRM, and also the [WMI approach](#gather-machine-stats-without-winrm) (`-NoWinRM`).
-If you’d like to invoke Machine Stats more frequently, for example in 3 minute intervals, you may need to target fewer subjects per controller machine.
+You can scan up to 250 hosts every 5 minutes with a VM with the following specs: 2 vCPUs (3.1 GHz), 1 GB RAM (DDR4) and 8 GB storage.

+If you’d like to gather data more frequently than 5 minutes, for example in 3 minute intervals, you will need to target fewer hosts.
+We encourage you to perform preliminary tests to determine the number hosts that your VM can effectively gather data from for your given invocation period.

+## Gather data at one point in time

-If on the other hand you are gathering general information on your servers and need to invoke Machine Stats for Windows only once, we found that an AWS t3.micro instance can scan 800 subject instances in around 15 minutes.
+If you are gathering general static information from the hosts, and only need to invoke Machine Stats for Windows once.
+You can scan upt 800 hosts, in around 15 minutes with a VM with 2 vCPUs (3.1 GHz), 1 GB RAM (DDR4) and 8 GB storage.

-This is intended as a general guide, and your mileage may vary.
-If you want to run Machine Stats on a scheduled task, we encourage you to perform preliminary tests to determine the number of subject machines your controller machine can safely handle within your invocation period.

-__AWS t3.micro__
-- vCPUs: 2
-- Clock Speed: 3.1 GHz
-- RAM (GB): 1
-- RAM Type: DDR4
-- Network burst bandwidth (Gbps): 5

 ## Unix-like systems